Amgen case could revolutionize securities fraud cases

 With the verdict in its case involving American drug and technology giant Amgen, the U.S. Supreme Court has set forth a precedent that could change the landscape of securities fraud class action cases filed all over the country.
 Essentially, the Court found that it is not necessary for the plaintiffs in a securities fraud case to prove that they suffered injury because a defendant’s release of incorrect information artificially inflated stock prices in order to get a class certified.

-The 6-3 verdict written by Justice Ruth Bader Ginsburg is a boon for plaintiff’s attorneys and anyone who has been harmed by the alleged improprieties of a publicly traded company.
+The 6-3 verdict written by Justice Ruth Bader Ginsburg is a boon for the plaintiff’s attorneys and anyone who has been harmed by the alleged improprieties of a publicly traded company.
 Theoretically, the ruling will make it easier for investor/stockholder class actions to be certified, taking away the hurdle that Justice Ginsburg compared to a “mini-trial,” which is making a determination that the defendant company knowingly acted in a deceptive way to prop up stock prices.

 One thing that this decision does not do is decide the merits of the case against Amgen; it only allows the class action to proceed for the time being.
 It also doesn’t absolve the named plaintiffs in this case – or any other class action – from meeting the legally required criteria for certifying a class, namely:

 - The impracticality/impossibility of filing individual cases against a defendant

 - Defendant having the same or similar defenses against the entire class

 - Making the determination of the class’ scope (who will or will not be included in the class action)